Vyral/wayne-chang/_posts/2019-07-05-what-best-determines-your-homes-true-market-value.md

 **2\.
 Other active listings.** Many homeowners see their neighbor’s listing and wrongly assume they should price theirs in a similar fashion.
 This can be a problematic approach if that neighbor’s property has sat on the market for an extended period of time.&nbsp;

 **3\.
 The Zestimate.** This is Zillow’s popular home valuation tool.
 It’s so popular, in fact, that almost every seller I meet is quick to cite their Zestimate when we’re talking about pricing.
-However, not only has Zillow never set foot in your property, but their national median error rate is around 9%, which could mean your Zestimate is tens of thousands of dollars above or below your home’s true value.
+However, not only has Zillow never set foot on your property, but their national median error rate is around 9%, which could mean your Zestimate is tens of thousands of dollars above or below your home’s true value.
 For higher-priced homes in Southern California, research has found Zillow’s error rate to be even more inaccurate.&nbsp;

 {% include pullquote.html %}